calmdocs/dblocker/README.md

 Works with [sqlite](github.com/mattn/go-sqlite3), [postgres](github.com/lib/pq), and [mysql](github.com/go-sql-driver/mysql) by default.
 Other databases can be easily added by using a custom connectDBFunc.

-Each shared databases returned by dblocker is a [sqlx databse](github.com/jmoiron/sqlx).  [sqlx](github.com/jmoiron/sqlx) is a library which provides a set of extensions on go's standard database/sql library.
+The ReadGetDB and RWGetDB functions return a shared db/sql database.
+The ReadGetDBx and RWGetDBx functions return a [sqlx databse](github.com/jmoiron/sqlx).  [sqlx](github.com/jmoiron/sqlx) is a library which provides a set of extensions on go's standard database/sql library.

 ## Why?

 Allows:
-- simple access to sqlite without worrying about crashes due to concurrent reads and writes.
+- simple access to sqlite without worrying about crashes due to concurrently reads and writes from multiple databse sessions.
-- a simple mechanism to ensure that only one "user" accesses the database at any time, as if acces for that "user" is locked behind a RWMutex.
+- a simple mechanism to ensure that only one "user" accesses the database at any time, as if access for that "user" is locked behind a RWMutex.
-- database access without also requiring [pgbouncer](https://www.pgbouncer.org) or similar session access caching tools.
+- database access such as multiple cuncurrent datbase select requests without also requiring the use of [pgbouncer](https://www.pgbouncer.org) or similar session access caching tools.
 - multiple sql commands (and other go code) to be run for a "user", while not worrying about concurrent access for that "user", and without needing to run all of the database commands in one database transaction.

-If you use a custom [connectDBFunc](https://godoc.org/github.com/calmdocs/dblocker), you can also implement simple database sharding.
+If you use a custom [connectDBFunc](https://godoc.org/github.com/calmdocs/dblocker), you can also implement simple database sharding based on the id that you provide.

 ## Example
 ```